Home » Cardiovascular Health » Cholesterol Treatment » Cholesterol Foods

 Even if you have high cholesterol levels, there is no need to be concerned about ingesting seafood and shellfish cholesterol.
 Just make sure to control your portion sizes.
 Seafood in general has relatively high levels of omega-3 fatty acids, which are actually known to reduce cholesterol levels that are created by the liver.
 The highest levels of cholesterol are contained in seafood items like beam, squid, and whiting.
 If you really want to avoid ingesting harmful cholesterol, it is best to have your seafood steamed, broiled, or grilled instead of fried.

-Besides seafood there are many other sources of “good” cholesterol, as well as other healthy elements.
+Besides seafood there are many other sources of “good” HDL cholesterol, as well as other healthy elements.
 These include oatmeal, walnuts or nuts in general, and olive oil (which may even be drizzled over your shrimp or lobster).

 For the original article, click here